D. V. V. Danayya

-D. V. V. Danayya (born Dasari Veera Venkata Danayya, 1 April 1961) is an Indian film producer, who works in Telugu cinema.
+Dasari Veera Venkata Danayya (born 1 April 1961), popularly known as D. V. V. Danayya, is an Indian film producer who works in Telugu cinema.
 In a career spanning three decades, he has produced more than 20 films.

 Danayya started his career by co-producing the fantasy comedy film Jamba Lakidi Pamba in 1992.
 His filmography as producer/presenter includes films like Samudram (1999), Manasunna Maaraju (2000), Sivamani (2003), Desamuduru (2006), Dubai Seenu (2007), Krishna (2008), Oy!
 (2009), Julayi (2012), Naayak (2013), Ninnu Kori (2017), Bharat Ane Nenu (2018) and RRR (2022).

-RRR is the most expensive Indian film ever made and is the third highest grossing Indian film of all time.
-RRR has received various international accolades including an Academy Award, a Golden Globe and two Critics' Choice Movie.
+RRR is the most expensive Indian film at its time of release and is the third highest grossing Indian film of all time.
+RRR has received various international accolades including an Academy Award, a Golden Globe and two Critics' Choice Movie Awards.

 Early life

-Danayya is born as Dasari Veera Venkata Danayya.
-He hails from Tallapudi near Kovvur in erstwhile West Godavari district of Andhra Pradesh.
-He was fascinated by movies right from his childhood.
-Films like Padipantalu (1976), Meghasandesam (1982) and many others were shot in the region.
+Danayya hails from Tallapudi near Kovvur in West Godavari district, Andhra Pradesh.
+He was fascinated by films right from his childhood.
+Films such as Padipantalu (1976) and Meghasandesam (1982) were shot in the region.
 Watching the shooting of these films attracted him towards cinema.
 His parents were against the idea of him joining the film industry.